System Integration

 Figure 2: Dots go between hours and minutes

-The above are connected as follows.
+The above are connected as in the picture below.

 display.png